doergestim/Revamped_IntroLabs/IntroClassFiles/Tools/IntroClass/LinuxCLI/LinuxCLI.md

 We will be using a large number of different basic commands to get a better understanding of what the backdoor is and what it does.

-For this lab we will be running **three** different Kali terminals.
+For this lab we will be running **three** different Linux terminals.

  > Terminal 1 is where the backdoor will be run.